 When trying to login, application displays the following error: "Exception caught: 500 The call failed on the server".

+This can happen:

-This can happen if the browser window with the application stayed open during update or if the browser session has expired or if database is not running.
+- 1. if the browser window with the application stayed open during update

+- 2. if the browser session has expired or

+- 3. if database is not running.

-1. Refresh browser (Ctrl+F5) and then log in again OR log out and log in manually.
+Refresh browser (Ctrl+F5) and then log in again OR log out and log in manually.
+If this doesn't help, clear your browsing data and log in again.

-If this doesn't work, access the server via ssh and apply the following steps:
+If this method doesn't work, access the server via ssh and apply the following steps: